Corporate Governance Guidelines

 - Code of Conduct and Conflicts of Interest.
 The Board expects all directors to act ethically at all times and to adhere to the Company’s Code of Conduct.
+Directors shall avoid any situation that may give rise to a conflict of interest or the appearance of a conflict of interest.
 If an actual or potential conflict of interest (or a situation that is reasonably likely to appear to pose a potential conflict of interest) arises for a director, the director shall promptly inform the Chair of the Nominating, Governance and Corporate Responsibility Committee.
 If a significant conflict exists and cannot be resolved through recusal or other means, the director should offer to resign.
 All directors will recuse themselves from any discussion or decision affecting their business, that of their affiliates or any personal interests.

 - Stock Ownership and Retention Requirements.
 The Board believes that the linkage of directors’ interests to those of stockholders is strengthened when directors are also stockholders.
 The Board therefore requires that each non-employee director, within five years of being first elected to the Board, own Company stock or deferred stock units with a market value of at least five times their annual retainer.
 In addition, a portion of director annual fees are paid into a deferred stock compensation plan to purchase deferred shares that cannot be disposed of until the director leaves the Board.